Representative Projects Completed By SES

 Project Outline:

 Detailed third-party review by SES of AC interference mitigation study of extensive exposure of Atlantic Coast Pipeline to 18 Duke Energy transmission lines ranging from 115 kV to 500 kV, including a continuous parallel exposure to roughly 24 miles of 500 kV line and close proximity to a major substation.
 The AC interference mitigation study report, associated computer models and new data collected by SES were reviewed.
-Key missed data (such as buried counterpoises crossing the pipeline) and modeling issues were identified.

-2. Review of AC Interference Mitigation Assessment of PNG Line 99 and Proposed Pipes to New Receiver
+5. Review of AC Interference Mitigation Assessment of PNG Line 99 and Proposed Pipes to New Receiver

 Client: Piedmont Natural Gas